 Can Minoxidil Help With Alopecia Areata?

 Minoxidil is commonly prescribed to alopecia areata patients to promote hair regrowth.
-It won’t treat alopecia areata itself as it doesn’t help with inflammation.
+It won’t, however, treat alopecia areata itself as it doesn’t help with inflammation.
+Still, it can help in regrowth by increasing flow of the nutrients and oxygen to the hair follicles.

 Can Alopecia Areata Be Reversed?